mabel-dev/opteryx.dev/docs/get-started/clients.md

 ~~~
 Usage: python -m opteryx [OPTIONS] [SQL]

---ast    --no-ast    Display the AST for the query. [default: no-ast]
+--ast         Display the AST for the query.
 --o <target>  Where to output the results. [default: console]
---color  --no-color  Colorize the table displayed to the console. [default: color]
+--no-color    Do not colorize console output.
 --help        Show the full help details.
 ~~~

 To see the full help and usage details for the CLI use the `--help` option: